emmalu00/matrix-math/README.md

 `java ApplicationIO <filename.txt>`

 where **_filename.txt_** is the input text file.
 If the user does not enter an input text file as a command line argument, the program will produce an error message and exit.

+_It is recommended to clone this repository to your local machine through VS Code._

 ## Format of Input Text Files
 Input files must be formatted the following way: